JeremyRand/namecoin.org/docs/name-owners/tls/index.md

 ## Example: Renewing a Non-Subordinate CA Certificate without Rotating Keys

-To reuse your keys from your existing non-subordinate CA certificate (the one whose public key is in the blockchain) when renewing it, use the `-parent-key` and `-grandparent-key` flags, like this:
+To reuse your keys from your existing non-subordinate CA certificate (the one whose public key is in the blockchain) when renewing it (e.g. because it's nearing expiration), use the `-parent-key` and `-grandparent-key` flags, like this:

 ~~~
 mkdir example.bit-renew-ca